 Lainey & Matthew (-4pts)

 The Comedy (-4pts)

 Pro: Jason Sudeikis & Alison Brie (+6pts)

-I was not expecting much from this movie, but I actually thought Jason Sudeikis and Alison Brie worked really well together.
+I was not expecting much from this movie, but I thought Jason Sudeikis and Alison Brie worked really well together.
 I liked the two characters' relationship with one another, and thought that the two actors had pretty decent chemistry, which made their relationship entertaining to watch.
 For all intents and purposes, this was a predictable movie.
 I will get into that in more detail later, but the characters were not your typical rom-com characters.
-They each had their issues, but they worked together.
+They each had their issues, but they worked well together.
 I imagine it was a tough thing to balance, as the audience had to buy both character's inability to be in a functional relationship, but the audience also had to buy that the two characters worked as a potential couple.
 The characters were written well, but Jason Sudeikis, Alison Brie, and their chemistry together was what made the two characters work so effectively.

 Con: Lainey & Matthew (-4pts)

 I understand that things like love, obsession, and addiction are not always rational, but I did not buy Lainey's obsession with Matthew (Adam Scott).
 Adam Scott's role was funny at times, but from a plot perspective, I did not buy it.
 Lainey and Matthew seemed like very different people, and I saw nothing in Matthew to explain Lainey's obsession with him.
 The story also relied pretty heavily on Lainey's obsession with this guy, which made the issue more obvious.